Immersive Experience Design

 Immersive that holds under real operating conditions

 Immersive work runs continuously and changes constantly, responding to whoever is in the space at any given moment.
-It needs a quiet state that carries the space when nobody is near, responsive states that register proximity and dwell, and higher-intensity moments that absorb events or crowds while staying composed.
+It needs a quiet state that carries the space when nobody is near, responsive states that register proximity and dwell, and higher-intensity moments that absorb events or crowds while remaining coherent.

-The authored part is the behaviour: the rules, ranges, transitions, and response logic that keep the environment feeling intentional rather than procedural.
-Sensing, real-time rendering, and lighting control are tuned for that authored behaviour, not the other way round.
+The core of the work is the behaviour: the rules, ranges, transitions, and response logic that give the environment a deliberate character.
+Sensing, real-time rendering, and lighting control are tuned to serve that behaviour.

 Cardo Brussels hotel lobby immersive environment with real-time generative content and weather data